EllaKaye/advent-of-code-website-template/README.md

 ## Examples posts

-The template comes ready to go for 2023, and also with an example introduction and day 1 post for 2022, so you can see what the templates look in action.
+The template comes ready to go for 2023, with a placeholder introduction post, and also with an day 1 post for 2022, so you can see what the templates look in action.
 All files related to 2022 can be removed with a call to `aoc_delete_year(2022)`.
 The intro post for 2023 can be removed with `aoc_delete_intro(2023)` (once there’s another post for 2023 present).

 ## Functions for reading in input